commintern/commintern.github.io/love.md

 I never thought that I could find a perfect girlfriend like her.

-I am very happy every day just becasue I can see her anytime I want.
+I am very happy everyday just becasue I can see her anytime I want.

 She is lovely, vivaciously and energetic.